Kingston upon Hull: Sport

 Sports in the city include professional football, rugby league, rugby union, golf, darts, athletics, and watersports.

-The city's professional football club, Hull City A.F.C., play in the Championship, the second tier of the English football league system, after promotion, as champions, from League One, at the first time of asking, in the 2020–21 season.
+The city's professional football club, Hull City A.F.C., play in the Premier League, the first tier of the English football league system, after promotion, via the playoffs, from the EFL Championship, in the 2025–26 season.
 The team play at the MKM Stadium.
 There are also two non-league clubs based in the city, Hall Road Rangers, and Hull United, who play at Haworth Park.
 The latter play in the Humber Premier League.

 A popular sport in Hull is rugby league, with the city supplying two teams in to the Super League competition.
 The first is Hull FC, who were founded in 1865, and are one of the founding clubs of rugby league.
 They play at the MKM Stadium.
 Also in Super League are Hull Kingston Rovers, who play at Sewell Group Craven Park Stadium in East Hull, following promotion from the Championship in 2017.

 There are also several lower league teams in the city, such as East Hull, West Hull, Hull Dockers and Hull Isberg, who all play in the National Conference League.

 Rugby union is catered for by Hull Ionians who play at Brantingham Park. and Hull RUFC who are based in the city.
-From the 2023–04 season, both clubs will play in the National League 2 North.
+From the 2023–24 season, both clubs will play in the National League 2 North.

 The city has two athletics clubs based at the Costello Stadium in the west of the city – Kingston upon Hull Athletics Club and Hull Achilles Athletics Club.

 Hull Cycle Speedway Club is at the Hessle raceway near the Humber bridge.
 The side race in the sports Northern league and won both the league titles in 2008.
 Other cycling clubs also operate including Hull Thursday, the area's road racing group.

 Hull Arena, is an ice rink and concert venue, which is home to the Hull Seahawks ice hockey team who play in the NIHL National Division for the 2022–23 season.
 It is also home to the Kingston Kestrels ice sledge hockey team.
 In August 2010, Hull Daily Mail reported that Hull Stingrays was facing closure, following a financial crisis.
 The club was subsequently saved from closure following a takeover by Coventry Blaze.
 But on 24 June 2015, the club announced on its official website that it has been placed into liquidation.